JoeChuang02/GroupA_CursorMover/README.md

 ## Acknowledgments

 First, we want to thank the advice and support Professor Pien and TA gave us.
 Second, thank the team members for the awkward moments when collecting the voice data.
-Last but not least, we'd like to thank all the Introduction to AI course students for their feedback and voice.
+Last but not least, we'd like to thank all the voice contributors for their feedback and voices.

 ## References